2020 Cowboy Way Jubilee

 30 mins (a horse, that is) $10 per person

-It’s a cinch to saddle a horse! (pun intended) Learn general equine care and how to saddle a horse in this workshop lead by Rancher, Singer, Songwriter, Performer Kristyn Harris.
+It’s a cinch to saddle a horse! (pun intended) Learn general equine care and how to saddle a horse in this workshop lead by Rancher, Singer, Songwriter, Performer Kristyn Harris, Leslie Marshall, Living History Stables Manager, and some of our rodeo fellas.
 Workshop participants get hands on experience with a real live (very patient) horse.

 Horses are pretty smart creatures.
 Find out what makes them tick, what they like and dislike, and how it varies from horse to horse, just like people.
 Learn horseback riding theory — mounting, rein handling, guiding, and the all important, stopping.